cyn0/WhyThisTrending/README.md

 #Why is this trending

-The objective of `WhyThisTrending` project is to find why a particular term(hash tag) is trending in the social media.
+The objective of `WhyThisTrending` project is to find why a particular search term(hash tag) is trending in the social media like Twitter, Facebook etc.

 **This project is in very intial stage of development**